Privacy Policy

 4.3 When law or safety requires disclosure

-- detection, prevention, or remediation of fraud, security, or technical issues
+• detection, prevention, or handling of fraud, security, or technical issues

-Where the law allows it, and where notice would not create a safety, security, or legal-process risk, we try to notify affected users before disclosing data in response to a legal request, particularly when the request concerns an account or its content.
+Where the law allows, and where notice would not create a safety, security, or legal-process risk, we try to notify affected users before disclosing data in response to a legal request, particularly when it concerns an account or its content.

 4.4 Business transfers